harshmittal2210/just-the-docs/docs/bikes/Choose_Bike.md

 ## Requirements

-This should be the first thing you start with, mostly people go to showrooms and see bikes and then try to think whether it works for them or not.
-But in reality its better if you have some idea of what all you require out of your bike.
+This should be the first thing you start with, most people go to showrooms and see bikes and then try to think whether it works for them or not.
+But in reality, it's better if you have some idea of what you require out of your bike.

 - **Type**: Bike/Scooty/EVs (Choose Petrol Options, trust me on this!!!)
 - **Brand**: Any desired brands